danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 For the above type, `sizeof(S)` is `8`.
 Why is there tail padding making the size 8 instead of 5?
 The answer is alignment and arrays.
 In particular, incrementing a pointer by the size of a type must produce another pointer that is properly aligned for that type.
-Another way to put it is that the position of each object in an array is at a multiple of its size, so the size must produce a well-aligned value.
+Another way to put it is that the position of each object in an array must be aligned, so the size must be a multiple of its alignment.

 In this case the alignment of `S` is going to match the alignment of its most-restricted member, which is the `int32_t`.
 The size and alignment of `int32_t` is 4, so the alignment of `S` is 4.
 So